thegreenwebfoundation/carbon-txt-validator/docs/adrs/02_improvements_to_delegation_and_domain_validation.md

 gwf-domain-hash: <domain hash>
 ```

 (there's also no reason why clients should not mix and match - using a DNS record to show domain ownership, for instance, and an HTTP header for carbon.txt location or vice-versa).
-The current `carbon-txt` TXT record and `Via` Header delegation methods will be deprecated (they're not publicly documented yet in any case).
+The current `carbon-txt` TXT record and `Via` Header delegation methods will be deprecated (however, we have no evidence they're actually being used "in the wild" yet, ).

 We prefix the DomainHash HTTP header with GWF to make it clear it's a non-standard header of use only by our organization, while we do not prefix the CarbonTxt header in the same way, to make it clear that it's part of a potential future standard, as recommended in [RFC 6648](https://datatracker.ietf.org/doc/html/rfc6648).